 Automating code refactoring with generative AI

 Given the challenges of code refactoring, recent advances in generative AI can be a big help to development teams.
-Tabnine is an AI coding assistant that can predict and generate code completions in real time and provide automated code refactoring suggestions, which are sensitive to the context of your software project.
+Tabnine is an AI code assistant that can predict and generate code completions in real time and provide automated code refactoring suggestions, which are sensitive to the context of your software project.

 Tabnine integrates with your integrated development environment (IDE).
 As you type in your IDE, Tabnine analyzes the code and comments, predicting the most likely next steps and offering them as suggestions for you to accept or reject.